AbishNeel/Pokemon-SDL/README.md

 # Pokemon SDL
-A mock up of the first battle in Pokemon FireRed/LeafGreen between the player and a their rival.
+A mock up of the first battle in Pokemon FireRed/LeafGreen between the player and a their rival written using C++ and SDL2.
 Contains features such as critical hits, super effectiveness, attack accuracy, attack speed etc. The first prototype was made in a span of 2 weeks for a grad school assignment.

 SCREENSHOTS